yass2400012/Azure-Sentinel-SIEM-Honeypot/README.md

-# Azure-Sentinel-SIEM-Honeypot
+# Azure-Sentinel-SIEM-Honeypot Project
-Simulate a real-world Security Operations Center (SOC) scenario by deploying a Windows honeypot, collecting and analyzing threat logs with Microsoft Sentinel, enriching data using a watchlist, visualizing attack sources, and generating automated incidents based on suspicious activity.
+This project simulates a real-world Security Operations Center (SOC) environment.
+A vulnerable Windows virtual machine (honeypot) is deployed in Azure to attract brute-force login attempts.
+Security logs are forwarded to Microsoft Sentinel (SIEM), where logs are enriched with geolocation data, visualized on an attack map, and used to trigger automated incident creation.
 <br>

+Key objectives include threat detection, log analysis, IP enrichment, automated response, and security event correlation using Microsoft’s cloud-native security tools.

 # Lab Checklist